zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Comparison with Eqn.
-13.?? reveals the connection between the polarization vectors:
+13.?? reveals the connection to the polarization vectors:

 $$ \tag{15.8}
 \begin{aligned}